 Maulvi Abdul Haq, the Baba-e-Urdu, Writes: “Maulvi Imam Bakhsh Sahbai, the head teacher, was a great adeeb (literary person) of Persian language.
 He was also a poet and author.
 His books were prescribed in the syllabus.
 His books are taught even today.
 He was held in high esteem in the city.”
 (Marhoom Dilli Kaalej, p.162, Anjuman Traqqi-e-Urdu, New Delhi)

 Maulana Sahbai nurtured anti-English feelings and sympathized with the revolutionaries and the Mujahideen.
 He attended the meetings held in the Qil’a-i-Mu’alla (the Red fort) and offered his opinions.
 During the revolt of 1857, once, the English captured Fourteen hundred people and shot them dead at Rajghat on the bank of the Yamuna.
 Maulana Sahbai was one of them.
 Twenty one members of his family were killed.
 When Mufti Sadruddin Azurda heard this sad news, he spontaneously said:

-Quotes" Al-Hasan and Al-Hussain are the masters of the heavenly youth. "
+Quotes" Indeed Al-Hasan and Al-Hussain are my two basils from the world. "